s3dman/pharmaC/README.md

 	appears very flexible since it is menu driven with user-friendly screens.
 	No Formal programming knowledge is required for the user.
 Also, the user is not burdened with data storing and data retrieval procedures as both are done internally.
-The user is able to get the data easily.
+The user is able to manipulate data easily.

 # (7) REFERENCES
 	Learning Computer Science by Sumita Arora
-	Python Next Level by Neville Joseph Sabu
+	sed by Neville Joseph Sabu
 	Mainly referred MJ's Brain
-	Psycho's Artistic skills for flowchart
+	Psycho's Artistic skills
 	John F Aradan and Akarsh's Silence
 	Prxni's Motivation